kaycodeandsing/git---github/readme.md

 # Getting started with Git & Github

-This is my first time connecting a loval repository to Github.
+This is my first time connecting a local repository to Github.